Bring your A game to B-roll.

-With B-roll, as with primary footage, you’ll save yourself time, money, and frustration if you make a shot list.
+With B-roll, as with primary footage, you’ll save yourself time, money and frustration if you make a shot list.
 Consider the time of day and the season.
 Consider the equipment you’ll need.
 “Be specific about what you’re looking for,” Hara says.
-“Once you have a list it’s much easier to visualize the problems or limitations that could come up.”
+“Once you have a list it’s much easier to visualise the problems or limitations that could come up.”

 Experiment with different shots.

 B-roll might seem less interesting than principal photography, but it can offer room to play.
 “It forces you to get creative.
-After you film the same thing over and over, you realize you can film it from this weird camera angle, or use a time-lapse or approach it from a unique perspective, like with a drone or point-of-view camera,” Leonard says.
+After you film the same thing over and over, you realise you can film it from this weird camera angle or use a time-lapse or approach it from a unique perspective, like with a drone or point-of-view camera,” Leonard says.

 Make the most of your footage.

-If you need inspiration, go back to your favorite films and pay close attention to the B-roll footage.
+If you need inspiration, go back to your favourite films and pay close attention to the B-roll footage.
 When you see shots you like, make a note of them and ask yourself what you like about them.
-Try applying those learnings to your next project, and remember that it’s all practice.
+Try applying those learnings to your next project and remember that it’s all practise.

 Do more with Adobe Premiere Rush.

 Create and edit video from anywhere—phone, tablet and desktop.
 Edit and share for social your professional-looking videos.